Explicit Riemann-Roch spaces in the Hilbert class field: Constructing functions in the Hilbert class field

 The Picard group $J_X(\bK)$ is the direct sum of a subgroup of order $8$ generated by the class of $P_4-P_1$ and a subgroup of order $2$ generated by $P_2-P_1$.
 The class of $4(P_4-P_1)$ is the class of $P_3-P_1$.
 The classes of $P_2-P_1$ and $P_3-P_1$ generate a subgroup $H$ of $\Pic^0(X)$ isomorphic to $(\bZ/2\bZ)^2$.
 The quotient group is cyclic of order $4$ generated by $P_4-P_1$.
 So the subcover $\tau : Y \rightarrow X$ of $\Ym$ associated with $H$ is cyclic of order $4$.
 And the fibers above $P_1$, $P_2$, and $P_3$ in this cover all split over $\bK$.
 We will work with this cover.

-According to Kummer theory, there is a duality (as group schemes) between the prime to $p$ part of $\Pic^0(X)$ and the étale part of the kernel of $F_\bK-p$.
+According to Kummer theory, there is a duality (as group schemes) between the prime to $p$ part of $\Pic^0(X)$ and the {\'e}tale part of the kernel of $F_\bK-p$.
 Associated to the quotient $G = \Pic^0(X)/H$ there must be a subgroup scheme isomorphic to $\mmu_4$ inside the latter kernel.

-We let $\zeta$ be a primitive fourth root of unity in $\bKb$ and denote $\bL$ the degree two extension of $\bK$ generated by $\zeta$.
+We let $\zeta$ be a primitive fourth root of unity in $\bKb$ and denote by $\bL$ the degree two extension of $\bK$ generated by $\zeta$.
 In order to find the group of order $4$ we are interested in, we use algorithms to compute the kernels of $F_\bK-1$ and $F_\bK-p$ described in \cite[Chapter 13]{booktau}.
 The idea is to pick random elements in $J_X(\bL)$ and project them onto the relevant characteristic subspaces for the action of $F_\bK$, using our knowledge of the characteristic polynomial $\chi_\bK$.
 We set and find that the class $\gamma $ of $\Gamma$ is of order $4$ and satisfies

 Thus $\gamma$ generates the group we were looking for.
 There is a unique function $R$ in $\bL (X)$ with divisor $4\Gamma$ and taking value $1$ at $P_1$.
 The cover $\tau : Y \rightarrow X$ we are interested in is obtained by adding a $4$-th root $r$ of $R$ to $\bL (X)$.
 To be quite precise this construction produces the base change to $\bL$ of the cover we are interested in.
 This will be fine for our purpose.
 So we let